datatrail-jhu/01_chromebookintro/manuscript/09_projecting.md

 ![Find out what kind of projector cable you will be using ](images/09_projecting/09_chromebookintro_projecting-1.png)

-You will then need to figure out what ports you have avaialable on your computer.
+You will then need to figure out what ports you have available on your computer.
 For example, the type of Chromebook I'm writing this on is a [Chromebook Plus](https://www.samsung.com/us/computing/chromebooks/12-14/xe513c24-k01us-xe513c24-k01us/) from Samsung.
 My computer has a USB-C port for connecting external devices like printers.

 ![My Chromebook has a USB-C connector, but yours might be different. ](images/09_projecting/09_chromebookintro_projecting-2.png)